History of the Defense Intelligence Agency's

 The Intelligence Authorization Act for FY 2010 established the DIA IG as a statutory IG under the IG Act of 1978 and a member of the Council of the Inspectors General on Integrity and Efficiency.
 With this new designation, DIA OIG assumed responsibilities for auditing the Agency’s financial statements and for other congressionally mandated oversight projects.

-In 2014, Kristi Waschull became the IG for DIA.
-She continues the proud tradition of leading the DIA OIG in compelling management actions through reports and recommendations to ensure the integrity and efficiency of DIA’s operations.
+In 2023, Jeremy Kirkland became the IG for DIA.
+He continues the proud tradition of leading the DIA OIG in compelling management actions through reports and recommendations to ensure the integrity and efficiency of DIA’s operations.